AxisPhilly/stacked-up/README.md

 # Stacked Up

-## Do Philly students have enough books?
+## Do Philly students have the books they need?

 Explore the textbook inventory of Philadelphia public schools and see if schools have enough reported books to teach approved reading and math curriculum.